Arrigo Sacchi: Management style, reception, and influence

 Nicknamed "The Prophet of Fusignano", Sacchi is regarded as one of the greatest managers of all time.
 He favored a fluid, yet highly organised attacking 4–4–2 formation, discarding the traditional libero in an era where Italian football was mainly focussed on strong defensive play, and Helenio Herrera's Catenaccio tactics were still a strong influence.
 Defensively, Sacchi's teams adopted a zonal marking system, which had already been introduced by his predecessor Nils Liedholm, and were known for their defensive strength, conceding few goals; indeed, the defensive quartet of Maldini, Baresi, Costacurta, and Tassotti, which Sacchi deployed both at Milan and with the Italy national team, is regarded as one of the greatest defences of all-time.

 Sacchi believes in the Dutch concept of Total Football, insisting that young players should be coached in all aspects of football rather than into specialist positions, helping the team both with or without the ball.
+He is credited as an innovator, popularising high pressing from his teams, the offside trap, and a high defensive line with no more than 25 metres between defence and attack.
+This style of pressing has been emulated successfully by José Mourinho's Porto, Pep Guardiola's Barcelona, Jürgen Klopp's Borussia Dortmund and Jupp Heynckes's Bayern Munich.
+His successor at Milan, Fabio Capello, retained aspects of Sacchi's tactics and went on to win four Scudetti in five seasons and the 1993–94 Champions League.
+Spanish coach Rafael Benítez cites Sacchi as his role model and "the coach who has revolutionised football in the past 50 years".

-He was also a firm believer in team ethic and treating all players as equals, once saying, "The only way you can build a side is by getting players who speak the same language and can play a team game.
+Sacchi was a firm believer in team ethic, work ethic, discipline and treating all players as equals, once saying, "The only way you can build a side is by getting players who speak the same language and can play a team game.
 You can't achieve anything on your own, and if you do, it doesn't last long.
 I often quote what Michelangelo said: 'The spirit guides the hand.'"
 To perfect his team's cohesion, Sacchi introduced "shadow play", where his players would simulate a match in training without a football.

-As a coach, he also attracted controversy, as he was known for implementing a strict and rigorous training regime for his players, and his teams were often known for their work ethic and discipline.
+Sacchi also attracted controversy for implementing a strict and rigorous training regime for his players.
 Sacchi is also remembered for his outspokenness, stubbornness and his meticulous, obsessive attention to detail when preparing tactical solutions and perfecting plays, which his players were then expected to memorise and implement consistently during matches.
 Throughout his career, he clashed with several of his players, including Marco Van Basten, Gianluca Vialli, and Roberto Baggio, as well as manager Fabio Capello.

-Sacchi is also credited as an innovator, popularising high pressing from his teams, the offside trap, and a high defensive line with no more than 25 metres between defence and attack.
-This style of pressing has been emulated successfully by José Mourinho's Porto, Pep Guardiola's Barcelona, Jürgen Klopp's Borussia Dortmund and Jupp Heynckes's Bayern Munich.
-His successor at Milan, Fabio Capello, retained aspects of Sacchi's tactics and went on to win four Scudetti in five seasons and the 1993–94 Champions League.
-Spanish coach Rafael Benítez cites Sacchi as his role model and "the coach who has revolutionised football in the past 50 years".

 Sacchi has been frequently imitated in television by Italian comedian Maurizio Crozza.